Check it out: Our Farm is Solar Powered!

 * Our tracking system is temporarily disabled due to a lightning strike.
 You can look at our record which goes through April 2019.
 We will install a new tracking device with the installation of new solar panels, getting us to 100% solar.

 The Farm Goes Solar! . . .
 Again!

 Now that solar prices have decreased dramatically, we were able to install another 7.32 kW of photovoltaic (solar-electric) panels to increase our total system to 13.56 kW of renewable electricity generation and cover 2/3 of our total usage!
 Thanks to local installer Saving Sunshine, Gary & Nellie Holliday, for hooking us up.
+If this is something that has interested you, and you might be looking for an industrial electrician denver way, we highly recommend biting the bullet and going for it!
 We will get to 100% solar in the future!